yiweilu0120/travel-intent-classification/docs/training_samples.md

 -- ============================================================
 -- Round 1: Hard-constraint sampling by checkin_date_type
--- Errand fully retained; Travel trimmed to target ratio -- ============================================================
+-- NecessaryPurpose fully retained; LeisureTravel trimmed to target ratio -- ============================================================

-checkin_errand AS (
+checkin_necessary AS (
     SELECT checkin_date_type, COUNT(*) AS cnt
     FROM final_base
-    WHERE stp_label = 'Errand'
+    WHERE stp_label = 'NecessaryPurpose'
     GROUP BY checkin_date_type
 ),

 checkin_travel_target AS (
     SELECT
-        checkin_date_type, cnt AS errand_cnt,
+        checkin_date_type, cnt AS necessary_cnt,
         CASE checkin_date_type
             WHEN 'Holiday'  THEN CAST(ROUND(cnt * 0.68 / 0.32) AS BIGINT)
             WHEN 'Weekend'  THEN CAST(ROUND(cnt * 0.60 / 0.40) AS BIGINT)
             WHEN 'Weekday'  THEN CAST(ROUND(cnt * 0.32 / 0.68) AS BIGINT)
         END AS travel_take
-    FROM checkin_errand
+    FROM checkin_necessary
 ),

 checkin_ranked AS (